cybruGhost/spotiftyytb/readme.md

 # PlayExport
  - Spotify to YouTube Playlist Converter

-A web application that converts Spotify playlists to YouTube format for use in various music platforms like Cubic Music, YTB, Kreate, Nzik, Riplay, and more.
+A web application that converts Spotify playlists to YouTube format for use in various music platforms like Cubic Music, YTB, Kreate, Nzik,and Riplay

 # 🎯 What It Does
 PlayExport allows you to: